TestingExcellence/mundana-theme-jekyll/_posts/2017-08-04-reactjs-test-automation-tools.md

 title: "Test Automation Tools for Testing ReactJS Applications"
 author: Amir
 categories: [ software testing ]
-image: assets/images/coming-soon.jpg
+image: assets/images/react-js-test-tools-automation.jpg
 ---

-_<span style="font-size: 1rem;">I am planning to test a ReactJS application and wanted to find out what is the best tool out there in the market to carry out end-to-end tests?
-After doing a little research I found that there are many tools available to test ReactJS applications but what is the best one to use for end-to-end tests?</span>_
+_I am planning to test a ReactJS application and wanted to find out what is the best tool out there in the market to carry out end-to-end tests?
+After doing a little research I found that there are many tools available to test ReactJS applications but what is the best one to use for end-to-end tests?_

 **Answer:**